strwise/documentation/docs/api/authentication.md

 ### Password Grant Tokens

-The OAuth2 password grant allows first party clients, such as a mobile application, to obtain an access token using an email address / username and password.
+The OAuth2 password grant allows first-party clients, such as a mobile application, to obtain an access token using an email address / username and password.

 When Password Grant Tokens is used, the platform will authenticate the Client App first (ensuring the request is coming from your trusted first party client) and then needs to check if the user credentials are correct (ensuring the user is registered and has the right access), before issuing an access token.